specwizard/specwizard/README.rst

     pip install specwizard

 The code is constantly updated.
 Any feedback, bug or error is greatly appreciated.
-This can be done through _email: mailto:aramburo@lorentz.leidenuniv.nl or github.
+This can be done through email_ or github.

 .. _PyPI: https://pypi.org/project/specwizard/
+.. _email: mailto:aramburo@lorentz.leidenuniv.nl
 ..
 INSTALL_FLAG_END